kienmarkdo/Telegram-OSINT-for-Cyber-Threat-Intelligence-Analysis/README.md

 Get-ExecutionPolicy
 # If "Restricted"
 Set-ExecutionPolicy RemoteSigned
-# Run the source command again
+# Run the activate script again
 ```